You’ll see credit for completing this quiz in “Unit 1 Cumulative Assessment.”

 Good work.
 “1” represents the polypeptide backbone.

-HINT FOR NEXT TIME: An animal’s backbone runs along the entire length of its torso.
+Hint: An animal’s backbone runs along the entire length of its torso.
 Find something that runs the along the entire length of this representation of a protein.

 An ionic bond between two R-groups